MarcoTz/Recipes/Recipes/PotatoSoup.md

 ## Ingredients

+* 1 Tbsp vegetable oil
-* 8-10 potatoes
+* 1 onion
+* 2 stalks celery
 * 2 carrots
-* 0.5 leeks
-* 2 onions
+* 900g potatoes
-* 0.5 bulb celery (1)
 * 1l vegetable broth
-* 1 laurel leaf
+* 1 tsp majoram
-* 1 tsp Majoram
+* 1 tsp nutmeg
-* 50g butter
-* 2 Tbsp olive oil or vegetable oil
+* 2 bay leaves
-* 20g parsley
 * salt to taste
 * pepper to taste
-* 100ml cream (optional)
+* 100ml cream or milk (optional)

 ## Steps

-1. Wash, peel and dice all vegetables
+1. dice onion, celery, carrots and potatoes and mince garlic
-2. Saute onions in butter and oil
+2. Sautee onions in oil until transparent, add garlic and continue for 30s
-3. Add diced vegetables, fry for about 1min and fill with vegetable broth
+3. Add remaining vegetables and fry while stirring for another minute
-4. Add laurel leaf and other spices, except majoram and parsley
+4. Add vegetable broth and bay leaves
-5. Cook vegetables for about 30min, regularly remove foam on top
+5. Cook for about 20min, until all the vegetables are soft
+6. Puree with a handmixer (1)
-6. Remove laurel leaf, puree soup and season with parsley and majoram
+7. Add cream and season with spices
-7. Mix in cream

 ## Notes

-(1) stalk celery also works
+(1) This step can be left out, or only part of the soup can be pureed, depending on the desired consistency

 #### Tags
-potato, soup, vegan, vegetarian
+vegan, vegetarian, soup, potato